mxberner/Flyer-Cut-Opt/README.md

 A host of projects designed to optimize the machining of flyers for HELIX with AIMD.

 ## Execution
-To execute to main script, `cfstack.py`, provide the required positional arguments:
+To execute to create flyer stack, `cfstack.py`, provide the required positional arguments:
 `python cfstack.py {excel-sheet} {config-json}`